SCFlanagan/StreetGuessr/README.md

 # StreetGuessr

-StreetGuessr is a clone of the game [Geoguessr](https://geoguessr.com), replicating its exact design and game function.
+StreetGuessr is a game built using the Google Maps API.
+The game gives you a street view from somewhere in the world and you must guess where the street is located.
+This is a clone of the game [Geoguessr](https://geoguessr.com), replicating its exact design and game function.

 ## Features
 * A responsive UI design